Epodes (Horace): Contents

+Epode 12 is the second of two 'sexual epodes'.
+In the first half the speaker is a youth who complains about an older woman who pesters him to have sex with her, but her unattractiveness makes it difficult for him to perform.
+In the second half he quotes the woman's complaint about him.

 Epode 13 is set at a symposium, an all-male drinking party.
-Drinking with one's friends is presented as an antidote to both bad weather and worries.
-The second half of the poem tells how the centaur Chiron gave the same piece of advice to his pupil Achilles.
+Drinking with one's friends and listening to music is presented as an antidote to both bad weather and worries.
+The second half of the poem tells how the centaur Chiron gave the same piece of advice to his pupil Achilles before he set off for Troy.

 Epode 14 returns to the theme of poem 11: the inhibiting effects of love.
 Horace apologises to Maecenas for not having completed as promised a set of iambics.
-The reason for this failure, he adds, is the powerful grip of love.
+The reason for this failure, he adds, is that he has fallen in love, this time with a courtesan called Phryne.
+He hints that Maecenas himself is also burning with love and he encourages him to enjoy the beauty of his beloved.

 Epode 15 continues the motif of love by commenting on the infidelity of one Neaera.
-Having sworn an oath of loyalty to the poet, she has now run off to another man.
+Having sworn an oath of loyalty to the poet, she has now run off to another wealthier rival.
 The poem contains a well-known pun on Horace's cognomen Flaccus (nam si quid in Flacco viri est "... if there is anything manly in a man called floppy").

 Epode 16 weaves together strands from Epodes 2 and 7.
 After lamenting the devastating effects of civil warfare on Rome and its citizens, Horace exhorts his countrymen to emigrate to a faraway place.
 This vision of a rural lifestyle as an alternative to a depressed state of affairs shows characteristics of escapism.

-The final Epode (17) takes the shape of a palinode, a type of poem which serves to retract a previously stated sentiment.
-Here, the poet takes back his defamations of Canidia in poem 5.
-Still occupying the position of the captive boy, he begs the witch for mercy.
+The final Epode 17 takes the shape of a palinode, a type of poem which serves to retract a previously stated sentiment.
+Here, the poet declares he has suffered enough and takes back his defamations of Canidia in poem 5.
+He begs the witch for mercy.
 His request is shrugged off by Canidia who thus has the last word of the collection.